 Select Page

-power of vulnerabilityWow, what a moment.
+power of vulnerabilityWow, what a moment of vulnerability.

 It stopped me dead in my tracks…in a very good kind of way.